 The Mini Home (Class B motorhome)

-If your goal is to tour the mini home or class 'B' motorhome may be your choice.
+The mini home or class ‘B’ motorhome is the ideal RV for touring.
 This vehicle has replaced the campervan or van conversion of the past.
-Its compact design is becoming popular due to its easy of handling and lower fuel costs.
+Its compact design is becoming popular due to its ease of handling and lower fuel costs.

 These units come equipped with many of the amenities found in much larger units.

-The price for a new Class B seems high, starting around $80k to over $100k.
+The price for a new Class B is high starting around $80k to over $100k for a new model.
 Again breaking camp with this type of self-propelled RV for an outing is a pain.

 Some of the larger class ‘B’ motorhomes include slide outs, increasing living space dramatically.